mikhailyemets/Planetarium-API-Service/README.md

 # Planetarium API service
 This is the Planetarium Management API.
-This project provides a comprehensive set of endpoints to manage the entire theatre ecosystem.
+This project provides a comprehensive set of endpoints to manage the entire ecosystem.

 ## Features
 - JWT token authentication.